awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 ```

 *parameter\_validation*
-Specifies whether the CLI client attempts to validate parameters before sending them to the AWS service endpoint\.
+Specifies whether the AWS CLI client attempts to validate parameters before sending them to the AWS service endpoint\.
-+ **true**: This is the default value\.
-When configured, the CLI performs local validation of command line parameters\.
++ **true** – This is the default value\.
+If specified, the CLI performs local validation of command line parameters\.
-+ **false**: When configured, the CLI does not validate command line parameters before sending them to the AWS service endpoint\.
++ **false** – If specified, the CLI does not validate command line parameters before sending them to the AWS service endpoint\.
 This entry does not have an equivalent environment variable or command line option\.

 ```